 4. Highlight special skills.

 Many professionals come to the U.S. with valuable qualifications that don’t fit into the education or experience fields on your résumé.
-Those might include fluency in various languages, legal or medical training, STEM proficiency, or a background in computers (software, hardware, programming).
+Those might include fluency in various languages, legal or medical training, STEM proficiency, or a background in computers (software, hardware, programming, information technology).
 Make sure your résumé includes these skills.
 You can create a special section to draw attention to these qualifications.

 5. Note any previous leadership roles.